 There are multiple types of mesothelioma

-Mesothelioma tumors vary according to both their location and their cell type.
+Mesothelioma tumors vary according to both their location and cell type.
 The most common mesotheliomas reside in the pleura, the membrane that lines the lungs and chest cavity.
 Other common locations include the membranes lining the abdomen and surrounding the heart.
 Mesothelioma sometimes presents in the membrane around the testicles, but that is less common.

 So, the first challenge is identifying cancers in these locations as mesothelioma, rather than as any more common cancer.